piotrmurach/tty-option/README.md

     desc "The name of the image to use" end

+  argument :command do
+    optional
+    desc "The command to run inside the image" end

   keyword :restart do
     default "no"
     permit %w[no on-failure always unless-stopped]
     desc "Restart policy to apply when a container exits" end

+  flag :help do
+    short "-h"
+    long "--help"
+    desc "Print usage"
+  end

   flag :detach do